To administer node-red you will need to go the admin url.

 The Deploy button on the top right change from grey to maroon when changes have been made to a flow to indicate that in it needs to be deployed.

-You can choose to deploy all flows in the workspace, modified flows or modified nodes as shown below:
+You can choose to deploy all flows in the workspace, modified flows,modified nodes or restart flows.

 Working With Flows